 This course is a sequel to INT 346 Field Experience I: Discourse and Application, and emphasizes the continued development of ethical behavior and the ability to analyze situations in accordance with principled reasoning.
 Students spend a significant amount of time in the field in this course as they begin providing pro-bono interpreting services in appropriate settings in the community and meet with a professional interpreter mentor.
 Observation, mentoring, and pro-bono interpreting will be supplemented by extensive in-class discussion and analysis.

 In this course, students will integrate interpretation theory with practice.
 Students will complete a substantial Senior Seminar Project in which they will investigate an interpretation topic of their choosing and will present their findings in an ASL presentation and written paper.
-They will also create their professional interpreter portfolios.

 As the final course in the Field Experience series, this course provides students with a supervised interpreting internship and weekly class seminars.
 The internship gives students an opportunity to work alongside professionals in the field.
 This experience allows students to hone professional skills, gain additional information and experience about the practices of the profession, consider and advance toward their future professional goals, and practice skills and knowledge learned during earlier coursework.
 In weekly class seminars students have the opportunity to address theoretical and practical aspects of interpretation as they pertain to class reading assignments and interpreting internship experiences.

-Required related courses 6 hours
+Required related courses 6 credits

 This course examines various forms of oppression by looking across different cultures and communities, then examines possible parallels occurring within the deaf community.